imperialwool/Kade-Engine-Plus/BUILDING.md

 -   MSVC v140 - VS 2015 C++ build tools (v14.00)

 This will install about 22 GB of crap, but is necessary to build for Windows.

+**PLZ DONT TRY TO DOWNLOAD ONLY NEW WINDOWS SDK AND VISUAL C++ NOW!!!
+YES IT SIZES SMALLER, BUT IT DON'T GUARANTEE NORMAL WORK!!!**

+~~Better just wait when this file will be updated...~~

 ## Cloning the repository
 Since you already installed `git` in a previous step, we'll use it to clone the repository.